 Sometimes it's accurate, but sometimes it's not.

-And it's supposed to, except that journalism is dead, it's supposed to have less credibility than what the quote establishment mainstream media is supposed to do.
+It's supposed to have less credibility than what the, quote, establishment, mainstream media is supposed to do, where you don't pay people.

-And it's just a huge difference.
+And it's just a huge difference, massive difference.

 And apparently the amount of money we're talking about that was being thrown around to pay women to come up with stories about Donald Trump harassing them.